fehler/scratch/workshops/orbit.md

 Workshop 2: Portfolio Career: Building (Varied) Creative Income Streams
 -----------------------------------------------------------------------

-The second in our series of half-day workshops focuses on diversifying income streams so that your products are pitched at different audiences at different price points.
-This diversification is incredibly important to ensure that income is more robust and 'smoothed out', especially during times when cash flow is tight.
+The second in our series of half-day workshops focuses on **diversifying income streams** so that your products are pitched at **different audiences at different price points**.
+This diversification is incredibly important to **ensure that income is more robust and 'smoothed out'**, especially during times when cash flow is tight.

 We'll ask: What do you currently make?
-What might you make?
-Most importantly: We'll get the attendees to start mapping out ideas for potential sources of revenue that they may not have considered.
+What might you make? **Most importantly: We'll get the attendees to start mapping out ideas for potential sources of revenue that they may not have considered.**

 ### Case Study: Cara Murphy, Silversmith

 In the Cara Murphy case study, **we'll tease out Cara's range of income streams**.
-Doing this will enable us to esbalish a number of potential sources of revenue that include **both** product and service offerings.
+Doing this will enable us to establish a number of potential sources of revenue that include **both** product and service offerings.

+Looking at real world examples, we'll see that a commission through [Adrian Sassoon](https://www.adriansassoon.com/artists/cara-murphy/) is a different offering at a different price point to an enamel bowl for sale through [Contemporary Applied Arts](https://www.caa.org.uk/artists/cara-murphy/), London.
+Both income streams are critical.

-**The mix of revenue streams Cara has established is incredibly important to ensuring a diversified revenue base, which ensures she is earning across a spectrum of opportunity.**
+**The mix of revenue streams Cara has established is incredibly important to ensuring a diversified revenue base, which ensures she is earning across _a spectrum of opportunity_.**

 ### Learning Outcomes